What is the health order allowing limited access to Sonoma County parks?

 Regional Parks' Sonoma Coast beaches are open.
-Beach picnic and barbecue areas can be used only by an indiviidual or a household group.
-Note: Doran Regional Park is experiencing a high number of weekend visitors, and the park entrance closes when day-use parking fills.
+Beach picnic and barbecue areas can be used by an individual or a household group.
+Note: Doran Regional Park is busy on weekends, and the park entrance closes when day-use parking fills.
 Plan to arrive by mid-morning or in late afternoon for the best chance of finding parking.
 Have an alternate destination in mind in case the park is closed.

 Are park restrooms open?

 Restrooms are open, though some may remain partially closed due to maintenance or social distancing requirements.
 Some parks might have temporary restrooms and no hand-washing stations.
-Please carry your own hand sanitizer.
+Please wear a face covering in restrooms and carry your own hand sanitizer.

 Are dog parks open?